Category Archive: Product Information

 In addition to providing added durability, mylar can give plastic nameplates or labels a three-dimensional look and high-performance flexibility.
 Mylar’s resistance to oils and most other liquids makes it easy to clean.
 This material’s pliability and malleability mean mylar is ideal for showcasing almost any graphic style.

 You can use mylar for any nameplate regardless of the style or design, opening endless possibilities for your applications.
-Mylar also comes in various thicknesses, ranging from 0.001 inches to 0.010 inches, so you have additional choices in resilience and appearance.
+Mylar also comes in various thicknesses, ranging from 0.001 to 0.010 inches, so you have additional choices in resilience and appearance.
 You also have the option of selecting your preferred finish from various coatings.

-Mylar UL Approved Labels
+Mylar UL Approved Labels: What Are UL-Approved Labels?

 • Light bulbs